-- The pearls are beaded on a silk cord and there are knots placed between the pearls.
+The pearls are beaded on a silk cord and there are knots placed between the pearls.
 After 4 to 5 years the cord is stretched and becomes thinner.
 You have to ask a jeweler to restring the pearls.
 They charge per knot!
 When the cord is getting dark you know that you need to restring the pearls.
 Most of the time there comes a little room between the knot and the pearl due to the stretching of the cord.
 If you see that happen it is time to knot your pearls.

 - When you have small pearls and the string is knotted, the knots look larger than the knots between the larger pearls.
 Since the size of the knot will be always the same.
 This is not so beautiful (it looks more like a rosary than a pearl necklace) and you can decide not to knot your pearls when they are small.

 - The idea that the knot will separate and protect the pearls from rubbing is a bit old-fashioned.
 There are very small black or white rubber bands on the market you can bead between the pearls to keep them apart.
 You can bead the pearls on a strong string, use the small bands and you don’t have to restring them.

 - The knots between the pearls disrupt the ‘flow’ or the shape of the necklace.
-With a normal strong string and the rubber bands, the necklace falls smoothly around your neck.
+With a normal strong string and rubber bands, the necklace falls smoothly around your neck.

 Of course, I cannot tell you to knot or not knot your pearls.
 It is a matter of preference and style.
 But some ‘rules’ be given here:

 - Natural large pearls (more than 1 cm) are expensive and heavy.
-When you choose the string them on a silk cord that can stretch and break, the advise is to knot the spring of pearls or use a strong thread with the rubber bands.
+When you choose the string them on a silk cord that can stretch and break, the advice is to knot the string of pearls or use a strong thread with the rubber bands.